Riya-JK/WellBot/README.md

 pip install -r .\requirements.txt

-Run the application by executin the following command :
+Run the application by executing the following command :

 cd .\Project\